KhalidGit/The_Odin_project/README.md

-# The_Odin_project
+# The Odin project
-This repo contains coursework from The Odin Project.
+This repo contains coursework from <a href="www.theodinproject.com">The Odin Project</a>.